lbryio/lbry.com/content/faq/invites.md

 category: getstarted
 ---

 You can earn LBRY Credits (LBC) for inviting others to use LBRY as well as letting us know who invited you.
 Invite new users to LBRY via email or a customized link on the [Invites page of LBRY Desktop or lbry.tv](http://open.lbry.com/?invite).
 This page will also show the status of existing invites.
-Both the inviter and invitee are eligible for the reward.
+Both the inviter and invitee are eligible for a reward.

 *Note: Referral redemptions are typically limited to 20, but increases as your channel grows in popularity on LBRY.
 See the [limits section below](#limits)*